Johannes Schober: Second government

 Schober's resignation ended the coalition and therefore relieved the People's Party of its contractual obligation to side with the cabinet in the National Council, i.e. to support the ratification of the Treaty of Lana.
 The treaty was ratified with the votes of Christian Socials and Social Democrats.

 Having been able to vote in opposition, the People's Party was partially appeased and was ready to resume support for the Schober government, who in any case was still the only plausible contender.
 Schober resumed the chancellorship on 27 January.
 Breisky had been in office for barely twenty-four hours.
 Breisky went back to being vice chancellor.
 Schober returned as acting minister of the interior, although not as acting minister of foreign affairs.

 Reluctant support in the National Council nonwithstanding, the nationalists never forgave Schober for the Treaty of Lana.

 While Schober continued to fight Austria's crippling financial problems and otherwise focused on foreign policy, Seipel, still the chairman of the Christian Social Party, decided that the time had come for him to take over.
 In April, Schober left the country to participate in the crucial Genoa Conference.
 His opponents used his absence to orchestrate his replacement.
-In May, already on his way home, Schober learned that the Christian Socials had withdrawn their support his cabinet.
+In May, already on his way home, Schober learned that the Christian Socials had withdrawn their support for his cabinet.

 Schober resigned on 24 May; he agreed to stay on in a caretaker capacity until the first Seipel government could be sworn in on 31 May.

 Return to law enforcement

 Ousted as chancellor, Schober resumed his duties as the Vienna Chief of Police and the man in charge of Austrian public safety.

 He undertook to modernize the force, to expand its capacities, and to intensify international cooperation.
-In 1923, Schober convened the Second International Police Congress and took the initiative in creating Interpol.
+In 1923, Schober convened an International Police Congress and took the initiative in creating Interpol.

 He personally assumed the role of Interpol's founding president.

 Schober otherwise focused on centralizing the Austrian police corps' command structure and on strengthening traffic police, criminal police, the intelligence network, and the force's internal welfare program.
 He also worked to reduce to influence of Social Democrats on the force.